EdAncerys/Learning-Journey-At-Makers/Week-2.md

 **What I've Learned:**

 >  Use multiple describe blocks to group tests.
 That keeps tests more organized and in order.
-That as well helps to extraxt some code in to **before** block that keeps tests more readable.
+That as well helps to extract some code in to **before** block that keeps tests more readable.

 ```
   describe '#touch_out' do